October 24, 2023

 Long-term, an integrated system also makes scaling and standardizing across your enterprise much easier.

 - How can remote family members participate?

-Consider asking your telehealth vendor how the system works for remote family members.
+Ask your virtual care vendor how the system works for remote family members.

 Some may require a separate app download to participate in telehealth or other in-room calls.
 We’ve found that this approach is frustrating and difficult for families to use, and we don’t recommend it.